 Each advanced degree awarded by the University requires as a minimum the successful completion of a specified number of approved credits of graduate study at the University and the passing of prescribed examinations.
 Credit hours for a master’s or doctoral degree may include formal course work, independent study, research, preparation of a thesis or dissertation, and such other scholarly activities as are approved by the student’s program committee and the Graduate School.

 It is the student’s responsibility to know the calendar, regulations, and pertinent procedures of the Graduate School and to meet its standards and requirements.
-These are set forth in this catalog, the Graduate Student Manual, the Statement on Thesis Preparation, and other publications, all of which are available to graduate students at the Graduate School Office and at http://www.uri.edu/gsadmis.
+These are set forth in this catalog, the Graduate School Manual, the Statement on Thesis Preparation, and other publications, all of which are available to graduate students at uri.edu/gsadmis.
 These documents are also available in some department offices.
-The student manual is available at the library and, for a fee, at commercial centers in Kingston.
+The manual is available at the library and, for a fee, at commercial centers in Kingston.

 The requirements immediately following are general requirements for all graduate students.
 Specific requirements for individual programs are itemized in the Graduate Programs section that follows.

-All degree candidates are required to prepare a program of study with the guidance of their major professors (for master’s degree programs) or of their program committees (for doctoral programs) in accordance with the guidelines in the Graduate Student Manual.
-After the program has been approved by the major professor or by the program committee, the program of study is submitted for approval to the Graduate School.
+All students matriculated in a graduate degree program are required to prepare a Program of Study with the guidance of their major professors (for master’s degree programs) or of their program committees (for doctoral programs) in accordance with the guidelines in the Graduate School Manual.
+After the program has been approved by the major professor or by the program committee, the Program of Study is submitted for approval to the Graduate School.